chethanhn29/Data-science-ML-and-DL-Resources/Machine leaning/Dropout_Layer.md

-Certainly!
 Dropout is a regularization technique commonly used in deep learning to prevent overfitting.
 It works by randomly setting a fraction of input units to zero during training, effectively "dropping out" those units along with their connections.
 This prevents units in the network from co-adapting too much and forces the network to learn more robust features.

 ### How Dropout Works: